dbochicchio/vera-VirtualDevices/README.md

 http://*veraip*:3480/data_request?id=lr_updateSwitch&device=214&status=0
 ```

-This handler is intended to turn a switch on/off, but can be adapted for other variables as well.
+> **Remarks**: this handler is intended to turn a switch on/off, but can be adapted for other variables as well.

 ### Ping device for status
 If you want to ping a device and have its status associated to the device, you can write a simple scene like this, to be executed every *x* minutes.